edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

  * If the workpiece gets stuck in the blade, stop the machine and gently remove the piece.

 ### Materials
- * Acceptable materials:
+ * Acceptable materials include:
    * Wood
    * Aluminium
    * Mild steel
    * Copper
+   * Plastic
- * Unacceptable materials:
+ * Unacceptable materials include:
    * Stainless steel
    * Hardened steel
- * If your material isn't on this list check the wiki, if not, ask a maintainer
+ * Consult the complete list of materials on the wiki page and ask a maintainer if you are unsure of suitability

+### Changing the cutting speed
+  * The bandsaw can run at different speeds for different materials
+  * The speed is changed by adjusting the belt and gearbox position in the rear compartment
+  * Check the speed and belt/gearbox positions and consult the wiki page for a table of settings for different materials

 ### Post Cutting
  * Once you have finished you cut, turn off the bandsaw, log out of the access control, and clean up the table.